Relocating to Arkansas

 Considering relocating to join us at CHI St. Vincent?
 Along with the many benefits of joining our ministry, the low cost of living and high quality of life is a secret we want to share with you!
 Here are just a few reasons you’ll love living in Arkansas.

 Cost of Living

 Did you know the cost of living in central Arkansas is half the cost of living in the New York City area?
 Use this cost of living calculator to see how your earnings compare.
-Relocation expenses will be covered for RNs, and don’t forget the sign-on bonuses are up to $30k for a limited time only.
+Relocation expenses will be covered for RNs who live outside a 50-mile radius.
+Learn about our sign-on bonuses.

 Considering the average commute to work is 21 minutes, rush hour becomes less than a half hour.
 So you’ll have the gift of more time to spend doing the things you love to do outside work.